timker/docs/docs/_documentation/OpenId.md

 ---
 slug: openid
+title: OpenId 2.0 Auth Providers
 ---
-.

-#OpenId 2.0 Authentication Support

 Contained in the [ServiceStack.Authentication.OpenId](http://nuget.org/packages/ServiceStack.Authentication.OpenId) NuGet package is ServiceStack's support of OpenId 2.0 Authentication.
 This allows ServiceStack-enabled ASP.NET / MVC sites and web services to authenticate and accept registration from any OpenId 2.0 Authentication provider.
 Like most .NET OpenId libraries, we leverage the de-facto and excellent [DotNetOpenAuth](http://www.dotnetopenauth.net/) library to enable our OpenId and OAuth2 support.